Right Arrow

 What are the best practices for construction site security?

-Effective construction site security combines layered physical measures with intelligent monitoring systems.
-Best practices include implementing access control at all entry points, deploying video surveillance with AI-powered analytics for 24/7 monitoring, establishing clear security protocols for all personnel, conducting regular risk assessments, and integrating security systems with project management workflows.
+Effective construction site security combines layered physical measures with AI-powered monitoring systems.
+Best practices include implementing access control at all entry points, deploying video monitoring with AI-powered analytics for 24/7 monitoring, establishing clear security protocols for all personnel, conducting regular risk assessments, and integrating security systems with project management workflows.
 Successful programs position cameras strategically at material storage areas, equipment zones, and access points while training staff on both security procedures and evidence documentation processes.

 What is the role of video evidence in dispute resolution?